On this page

 • Authentication: Verify that user sign-in credentials are both legitimate and being used by their owners.

-• Authorization: Define what resources a given user is allowed to access and what functions they are allowed to perform with them.
+• Authorization: Define what resources that a user is allowed to access and what functions they're allowed to perform with them.

-• Access control: Grant or deny individual requests to view or update a restricted resource based on the resource, the nature of the request, whether the user is authenticated, the user's authorizations, relevant policies, and other data.
-(Access control is part of authorization.)
+• Access control: Grant or deny individual requests to view or update a restricted resource.
+Grant or deny requests based on the resource, whether the user is authenticated, the user's authorization, relevant policies, and other data.
+Access control is part of authorization.

-All of these functions must be highly reliable, available, secure, and performant.
+All of these functions must be highly reliable, available, and secure.